ukayare/activerecord_json_loader/README.md

 ### Versioning number
 If importing target schema has version column, It will be increment automatically each time a record is updated.
 But, if same data importing (no change), version is not updated.
-Also, having assosiation and updating child association, parent version is updated
+Also, having assosiation and updating child association, parent version is updated.
+Furthermore, when version is updated, version number is that obtained by adding 1 to the highest number in all data before the update

 ## Note that

 * If id does not exist json's attributes, new record will be created.
 As long as it does not want this thing , always please do put the id.
 * Case of has_many association existed, always sync import data.
 Example for previous model structure (item and item_effect), if the effect associated with the item Two importing the data associated with three one state , and is adjusted to two.
-* belong_to assosiasion is not supported
 ```
 when before imported data is
   {